Happyr/developer.happyr.com/_posts/2019-12-29-aws-lambda-image-optimization-with-serverless.md

 {% endhighlight %}

 Now I start the actual work.
 I use `async.waterfall` which will run each anonymous function in order.
-The next function will start after the `next` callback is executed.

-I will start downloading the image from S3 and into a buffer.
+I will start by downloading the image from S3 into a buffer.

 {% highlight javascript %}
   async.waterfall([
     function download(next) {
-      // Download the image from S3 into a buffer. s3.getObject({
+      s3.getObject({
           Bucket: bucket,
           Key: filePath